CAFOD campaigning - your questions answered

 Campaigning successes include:

 Aid: After decades of campaigning, all major political parties agreed to spend 0.7% of national income on aid.
 Between 2010 and 2015, UK aid has helped improve nutrition for 28 million children under five and pregnant women.
+In 2021 it is forecast that the UK will be spending 14.5 million on overseas aid.

 Debt: CAFOD supporters, as part of the Jubilee 2000 campaign, helped secure over US$110 billion of debt cancellation to the world’s poorest countries.
 As a result, Ghana, Malawi, Tanzania, Uganda and Zambia could abolish primary school fees.